 Dan Johnson is the President and CEO of Mortenson.
 He joined Mortenson in 1986 and has served many roles including estimating, operations, business development and senior leadership.
 Dan is active on several Boards including Fastenal, the Crohn’s and Colitis Foundation of America and the ACE Mentor Program.
 He is also a member of the Construction Industry Roundtable (CIRT) and the Construction Industry Ethics and Compliance Initiative (CIECI).
 Dan holds a bachelor’s degree in construction engineering from NDSU.

-Advanced Technology Manager - John Deere Electronic Solutions
+Advanced Engineering Manager - John Deere Intelligent Solutions Group

-Adrian Kallis is the Advanced Technology Manager at John Deere Electronic Solutions (JDES).
-As a supporting business within John Deere, JDES develops reliable and rugged electronic components and systems, that function under the most extreme conditions.
+Adrian Kallis is the Advanced Engineering Manager at John Deere Intelligent Solutions Group.
+As a supporting business within John Deere, the Intelligent Solutions Group develops reliable and rugged electronic components and systems, that function under the most extreme conditions.
 Adrian joined the company in 1990 and has held various positions including Software Design Engineer, Design Engineering Manager, Manager of Project Management and Manager of Business & Information Systems.
-Adrian has been in his current role as Manager of Advanced Technology since 2013.
+Adrian has been in his current role as Manager of Advanced Engineering since 2013.
 Adrian is the recipient of five patent awards, and was responsible for leading the development team designing the first John Deere electronic engine controllers.
 Adrian received his bachelor’s degree in electrical and electronics engineering from NDSU in 1988.